idbrii/vim-mergetool/readme.md

 By the way, this setup is pretty much same to what [vim-fugitive](https://github.com/tpope/vim-fugitive) `:Gdiff` does, except that conflict markers are already removed.
 You can use `g:mergetool_prefer_revision='unmodified'` to replicate vim-fugitive completely.
 Indeed, `vim-mergetool` is flexible enough to replicate any existing vim+merge solution.

 Vertical splits are used by default.
-If you prefer working with horizontal splits:
+Use a comma to split horizontally:

 ```vim
 let g:mergetool_layout = 'm,r'